-Explore the north-central part of Nepal, the Annapurna region, during the Pisang peak climbing for 15 days.
-The peak is 6,091 meters above sea level and is situated between Mt.
-Annapurna I (8,091 m) & Mt.
+Pisang Peak Climbing in Nepal lies in the north-central part of Nepal, the Annapurna region.
+The peak is 6,091 meters above sea level.
+The peak lies between Mt.
+Annapurna I (8,091 m) and Mt.
 Manaslu (8,163 m).
-Pisang peak is famous for its easy push to the summit.
+Pisang Peak is famous for its easy push to the summit.
 It is also one of the lowest trekking peaks in the Himalayas, with fewer technical sections.
-This makes Pisang peak climbing one of the best introduction peaks for first-time climbers.
+This makes Pisang Peak climbing one of the best introduction peaks for first-time climbers.

 Pisang Peak is a simple and easy climbing peak in the Himalayas, perfect for beginner climbers.
 It is one of the best trekking peaks in Nepal given the difficulty level and very rewarding experience.

-A German expedition team climbed Pisang peak for the first time in 1955 and successfully reached the top of the summit as per their plan.
-The Pisang peak climbing itinerary offers an adventurous journey to the participants.
+A German expedition team climbed Pisang Peak for the first time in 1955 and successfully reached the top of the summit as per their plan.
+The Pisang Peak climbing itinerary offers an adventurous journey for the participants.
 They get to enjoy breathtaking landscapes and trek through beautiful villages, observing the daily lifestyle of the locals.
 The early part of the venture involves trekking through the lush rhododendron forests and crossing bridges and streams.
-The trail is rich in alpine flora & fauna.
+The trail is rich in alpine flora and fauna.

 Mountain View during Pisang Peak Climbing